You are currently viewing Mahatma Gandhi Biography

 Role in Hindu-Muslim Unity

-Gandhi was deeply committed to Hindu-Muslim unity and worked tirelessly to bridge religious divides.
-He fasted numerous times to protest violence between the two communities.
+Gandhi committed himself deeply to Hindu-Muslim unity working tirelessly to bridge religious divides and fasting many times to protest violence between these two communities.

 Assassination and Legacy